activeadmin/activeadmin/README.md

 Thanks to [Tidelift][tidelift] and all our Tidelift subscribers.

-Thanks to [Opencollective][opencollective contributors] and our Opencollective contributors.
+Thanks to [Open Collective][opencollective contributors] and all our Open Collective contributors.

 [Arbre]: https://github.com/activeadmin/arbre
 [Devise]: https://github.com/plataformatec/devise